Ayms/node-dom/README.md

 			//Context are explained here https://github.com/joyent/node/issues/1674

 				fs.writeFile('./outer.html', document.html.outerHTML, function (err) {});
-				//check the result if you want in created outer.html file
+				//check the result in outer.html file
-				//if you want to test it in a browser, don't forget to put the base tag after <head> with correct href };
+				//to test the result in a browser, don't forget to put the base tag after <head> with the correct href };
 		};
 	});
 ````